Contents

 CISC

 This acronym represents Complex Instruction Set Computer.
-And it permits users to fix one instruction as an option to different simple commands.
+It permits users to fix one instruction as an option for different simple commands.

 Memory